Documentation

 Software Engineering

 Agents debugging production incidents, reviewing code, or planning migrations.
 Common failures: treating symptoms as root causes, missing cascading dependencies, stopping investigation at the first plausible fix.
-The API activates causal and metacognitive abilities that force deeper investigation.
+The harness activates causal and metacognitive abilities that force deeper investigation.

 Financial Services

 Agents analyzing risk, forecasting, or compliance checking.
 Common failures: anchoring to best-case timelines, ignoring base rates, treating correlation as causation in market data.
-The API activates causal and temporal abilities that enforce evidence-based reasoning.
+The harness activates causal and temporal abilities that enforce evidence-based reasoning.

 Legal Tech

 Agents reviewing contracts, analyzing case law, or drafting compliance assessments.
 Common failures: conflating precedent with prediction, missing jurisdiction-specific constraints, accepting circular legal reasoning.
-The API activates abstraction and metacognitive abilities that separate fact from interpretation.
+The harness activates abstraction and metacognitive abilities that separate fact from interpretation.

 Healthcare

 Agents supporting clinical reasoning, protocol selection, or risk assessment.
 Common failures: premature diagnosis fixation, ignoring constraint interactions, failing to flag uncertainty in ambiguous presentations.
-The API activates simulation and metacognitive abilities that enforce systematic evaluation.
+The harness activates simulation and metacognitive abilities that enforce systematic evaluation.

 Multi-Agent Orchestration